 Skills for your CV

-Hospitality-related subjects offer a range of study options, both specialist and generalist.
-Whichever you choose, a degree in hospitality management gives you an in-depth understanding of the structure and operation of the industry and its related sectors.
+A hospitality degree will give you an in-depth understanding of the structure and operation of the industry and its related sectors.
 A common thread is a focus on identifying, understanding and responding to the needs of consumers, so as to provide an excellent customer experience.

-- IT skills to collect, analyse and present information in spreadsheets and databases;
+- IT skills through the collection, analysis and presentation of information in the form of spreadsheets and databases

 A small number of graduates choose postgraduate study in order to specialise in a particular hospitality-related function, such as hospitality management, events management or human resources (HR).
 Some postgraduate courses, e.g. international hospitality management, involve a year's work placement as part of the course.